 Association is your first step when interpreting a dream, usually.
-Associations are the first things that come to mind when you think about a detail from a dream.
+Associations are the first things that come to mind when you think about a dream’s detail.

-For example, a woman dreams about a former training partner approaching her in a dream.
+For example, a woman dreams about a former training partner who approaches her.
 The partner, a female, has a penis and talks the dreamer into having sex.
-On the surface, the dream appears bizarre, but by using association the symbolism of the dream character becomes clear, which leads to the meaning of the dream.
-The dreamer associates the training partner with strong opinions and caring less what people think of her.
+On the surface, the dream appears bizarre, but by using association the symbolism of the partner character becomes clear, which leads to the meaning of the dream.
+The dreamer associates her old training partner with strong opinions and caring less what people think of her.
 That’s the sort of person she is.
-The dreamer is struggling because she thinks people view her as less than feminine because she expresses strong opinions, a typically male characteristic symbolized in the dream as a woman with a penis.
-When you put 2 + 2 together, you see in this dream a story about the dreamer coming to terms with an inner conflict.
+Now for the personal context that explains why this person shows up in her dreams many years after the last time they talked.
+The dreamer is struggling because she thinks people view her as less than feminine.
+She expresses strong opinions, a typically male characteristic symbolized in the dream as a woman with a penis.

 See Yourself in Dream Characters